 Medicare Supplement Plan G or Medigap Plan G is the best and the most comprehensive Medicare Supplement available to new Medicare Beneficiaries as of 1/1/2020.

-With a Plan G Medicare Supplement plan, Medicare pays their 80% share for any/all Medicare approved and Medically necessary procedures and your Plan G pays the remaining 20% (your share) and you pay nothing!
+With a Plan G Medicare Supplement plan, Medicare pays their 80% share and your Plan G policy, pays the remaining 20% (your share) and you pay nothing!

 Medicare will pay their share and your Medicare Plan G Supplement will pay the rest.
 Honestly, this is the best deal in Healthcare in the US.
 The best way to look at this is your Maximum Out-Of-Pocket Expense is your monthly premium.
-The majority of Plan G beneficiaries pay well under $2,000 a year in premiums and when you realize that the lowest MOOP (Maximum Out-Of-Pocket Expense) you can find with a limited no-cost Medicare Advantage plan is between $3,000 - $4,000 there is absolutely no comparison.
+The majority of Plan G beneficiaries pay well under $2,000 a year in premiums and when you realize that the lowest MOOP (Maximum Out-Of-Pocket Expense) you can find with a limited no-cost Medicare Advantage plan is $5,700 based on the 2022 nationwide average. comparison.

 The biggest benefit with a Medicare Supplement or Medigap plan is you can choose ANY Doctor, go to ANY Hospital ANYWHERE in the United States and you are covered!
 Why would anyone choose a limited Medicare Advantage plan with local networks and limited choices for Physician's and Healthcare Facilities when you have less exposure and better coverage with a Medicare Supplement Plan G?
 And, not just that but once you are approved and enroll in a Medicare Supplement, your plan can never cancel your policy, as long as your premiums are paid.
 That is true peace of mind for you and your family.